Dave Leduc vs. Tun Tun Min III: Fight details

 On December 16, 2018, the highly anticipated third match between Tun Tun Min took place at the Air KBZ Aung Lan Golden Belt Championship in Yangon.
 The third fight saw Leduc fighting out of the red corner, the first time a foreigner has been able to do so in the history of Lethwei, as it is customary to have non-Burmese fighters come out of the blue corner.
+Leduc was cornered by Patrick Marcil.
 Tun Tun Min was fully recovered, but had once again had tremendous difficulty with the reach and distance control of Leduc.
 At 1:28 seconds of the first round, Leduc landed a headbutt to the temple in the clinch which floored Tun Tun Min, but managed to get up at the count of eight.

 Tun Tun Min came back to the fight visibly frustrated at not being able to land on Dave leading him to attempt a flying roundhouse kick and other acrobatic feats in an attempt to slow down his rival.
 At the 2:35 of the same round, Leduc executed a jumping elbow strike and knocked out Tun Tun Min for 43 second.
 The later rounds saw both boxers vying for a finish but ended without another knockout at the final bell and Leduc retained his title.
 The latter rounds saw both boxers vying for a finish but end without a winner at the final bell.
 Leduc retained the Lethwei Golden Belt.